• Home

 The most disliked form of communication between parents and their adult children is social media.
 My kids are hardly ever on Facebook, which is where I communicate with most of my friends.
 I occasionally see them post on Instagram.

-When the survey asked if they communicated with their adult children as much, more, or less than they preferred.
+When the survey asked parents if they communicated with their adult children as much, more, or less than they preferred.
 Only 2% said they wanted to communicate less.
 55% kept in touch about the right amount of time and 43% said it was less than they preferred.

 Talking with your grandchildren